 Synthetic fabrics like polyester, nylon and acrylic make up the majority of our wardrobes.
 In fact, 60% of all clothing made contains polyester.
 These fabrics are actually a type of plastic and due to friction, when washed they shed tiny strands of plastic less than 5mm long, called plastic microfibres.
 Like microbeads, they are a type of microplastic pollution, ending up in our rivers, oceans and food.
 They're also very difficult to see which is why its taken us so long to realise they're such a problem.

 Why are microfibres an issue?

-Well, in a nutshell, scientists estimate that 1/3 of all primary microplastics in our oceans come from washing our clothes.
-In fact, they're thought to be the largest contributor of plastic in our oceans.
-According to Ellen MacArthur Foundation, this is means around half a million tonnes of plastic microfibres a year contribute to ocean pollution – 16 times more than the plastic microbeads from cosmetics.
+Well, in a nutshell, scientists estimate that 1/3 of all primary microplastics in our oceans come from washing textiles, including our clothes.
+In fact, they're thought to be the largest contributor of microplastics in our oceans.
+According to Ellen MacArthur Foundation, this means around half a million tonnes of plastic microfibres a year contribute to ocean pollution – 16 times more than the plastic microbeads from cosmetics.
 Unlike microbeads, they can't simply be removed from our supply chain.

 22 million tonnes